jdegand/angular-cat-wiki/README.md

 - In the Next version, I used Image with `HeroImage-md.png`.
 I could do the same with NgOptimizedImage but right now I use a picture tag with the multiple images for different screen sizes.
 - HeroImage div width is too short on very large screens.
 - Ragdoll and Norwegian Forest Cat are good breeds to test image filtering.
 Ragdoll has enough pictures where you can refresh many times, and if there are only 5 bottom images, then the duplicate of the main image is gone.
 This doesn't account for duplicates in the extra images themselves.
 You need to convert the array to a set and then convert back to an array to eliminate duplicates from the extra images array.
 The catapi is aware of duplicates, but not much work has been done on the api in a while.
+- Have to use `sourceMap:false` in `tsconfig.json` for Cypress test to run.
+Otherwise, you need to add another tsconfig file inside the cypress folder.
+This is a recurring problem / necessary step for Cypress testing.

 ## Continued Development